 Trinity Hall Spotlights: Space

-In 2025, the Hubble Space Telescope will celebrate 35 years since its launch.
+In 2025, the Hubble Space Telescope celebrates 35 years since its launch.
 Meanwhile, the James Webb Space Telescope, launched in 2021 is the largest telescope in space, and sees beyond Hubble in both space and time.
 Theoretical physics and the latest developments in computer science, statistics and data analysis, combined with the evidence from these and other extraordinary telescopes, mean our understanding of space has been transformed in recent years.

 How are cosmologists working to understand the origins of the universe, what do we understand about planets in other solar systems?
 How has historical depiction of the heavenly skies changed over the centuries?
 And to remind us that politics gets everywhere, we’ll hear the latest thinking on space as a potential battleground.